Understanding A Real Estate Deed

 Definition of the real estate deed

 A deed of real estate sale is a legal act that formalizes and consecrates the sale of a property (house, apartment, bare land …).
 The conclusion of the definitive sale thus requires the signing of a deed of sale at the notary’s.The latter legally devotes the transfer of the immovable property, from the property of the seller to that of the buyer.
 When the notary, in charge of the formalities of the sale of a good, writes his deed of sale, he must keep an original (named “the minute”) and give a copy to the future purchaser who must imperatively keep it.The bill of sale should not be confused with the pre-contracts such as the sales agreement and the promise of sale.
 If it is an act under private seal, for the promise to be valid it will have to be registered maximum ten days after the signature.Regarding the notary who deals in part with this sale, admittedly it is easy to understand that it is essential to appeal to him but it is not always easy to know how to find it.
+For more insights on this, you might find the About Us section of our website helpful.
 Ask around, word of mouth is often the safest way to the notary!
-By cons, when the sales record is really difficult you should think to consult the Chamber of Notaries enumerating many experienced notaries and who will guide you to a seasoned notary.
+By cons, when the sales record is really difficult you should consider selling your house to an investor as opposed to an agent.
+To understand this better, refer to our Investor vs Agent article.

 What are these “pre-contracts” for sale?